Robert Brustein: Original works

 Brustein's full-length plays include Demons, Nobody Dies on Friday, The Face Lift, Spring Forward, Fall Back, and his Shakespeare Trilogy The English Channel, Mortal Terror, and "The Last Will."

 Demons, which was broadcast on WGBH radio in 1993, had its stage world premiere as part of the American Repertory Theater New Stages Season.
 Nobody Dies on Friday was given its world premiere in the same series and was presented at the Singapore Arts Festival and the Pushkin Theatre in Moscow.
 It was included in Marisa Smith's anthology New Playwrights: Best Plays of 1998.

 Spring Forward, Fall Back was produced in 2006 at the Vineyard Playhouse on Martha's Vineyard and at Theater J in Washington.
 The English Channel was produced at the C. Walsh Theatre of Suffolk University in Boston and at the Vineyard Playhouse in the fall of 2007.
 In the Fall of 2008, it played at the Abingdon Theatre in New York where it was nominated for a Pulitzer Prize.

 His short plays Poker Face, Chekhov on Ice, Divestiture, AnchorBimbo, Noises, Terrorist Skit, Airport Hell, Beachman's Last Poetry Reading, "Sex For a Change", and Kosher Kop were all presented by the Boston Playwrights' Theatre and form a play called "Seven/Elevens.

 Brustein was also the author of Doctor Hippocrates is Out: Please Leave a Message an anthology of theatrical and cinematic satire on medicine and physicians, commissioned by the Institute for Healthcare Improvement for its 2008 convention in Nashville.
 Brustein's musical satire, Exposed, was performed in 2014 at the Martha's Vineyard Playhouse.

+Personal life and death

+Brustein was married to actress Norma Ofstrock until her death in 1979.
+(Brustein was the stepfather to Norma Ofstrock's son from a previous marriage, Phil Cates).
+That marriage resulted in a son, Daniel Brustein.

+In 1996, Brustein married activist and academic Doreen Beinart.
+Through this marriage, he became the stepfather of journalist Peter Beinart and of Jean Stern.